pahancha/pahancha.github.io/_posts/2023-06-14-data-structures-c.md

 <!--more-->

-As I began revising data structures, my curiosity led me towards the C language and its inherent data types and structures.
+As I began revising data structures, my curiosity led me toward the C language and its inherent data types and structures.
 Unlike high-level programming languages, C doesn't offer built-in data structures such as dynamic arrays, linked lists, hash tables/maps, stacks, or queues.
 Instead, it provides some basic yet powerful low-level data structures.
 The purpose of this post is to discuss these data structures in a brief yet informative manner.

 ### Arrays